Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You have advantage on skill checks made to use the Treat minor action.

 ### Darting
 After you apply a boon to another creature, you may shift once.
+This effect only triggers once per boon applied, even for multi-target boons.

 ### Encouraging
-After you apply a boon to another creature, they may shift once.
+After you apply a single-target boon to another creature, they may shift once.

 ### Protective
 You may use your Block reaction to prevent damage that would be dealt to any creature within your zone of control, rather than just yourself.
 When you do so, you take any other effects of that attack in their place as well.